-Abstract: This study examined the relationship between human resource database administration and employee productivity in telecommunication companies in South-South, Nigeria.
+Abstract: This study examined the relationship between human resource database analytics and employee productivity in telecommunication companies in South-South, Nigeria.
 The study adopted the cross-sectional research survey design.
 Primary data was generated through structured questionnaire.
 The population of this study was made up of 162 employees, managers and supervisors of the four telecommunication companies in South-South, Nigeria.
 Since the entire population of 162 employees of the four (4) telecommunication companies in South-South, Nigeria was small, the entire population was adopted as a census.
 The reliability of the instrument was achieved by the use of the Cronbach Alpha coefficient with all the items scoring above 0.70.
 The hypotheses were tested using the Spearman's Rank Order Correlation Statistics.
 The tests were carried out at a 0.05 significance level.
-The findings revealed that there is a significant relationship between human resource database administration and employee productivity in telecommunication companies in South-South, Nigeria.
-Therefore, based on the findings, this study concludes that human resource database administration enhances in a positive way the productivity of employees in telecommunication firms in Nigeria.
-Hence, the study recommends that HR database administration in telecommunication companies should capitalize on emerging technology and that would reduce malpractices on the system by upgrading the current system to a system that can explore more operations on the HR information system and expand some system services.
+The findings revealed that there is a significant relationship between human resource database management and employee productivity in telecommunication companies in South-South, Nigeria.
+Therefore, based on the findings, this study concludes that human resource database analytics enhance in a positive way the productivity of employees in telecommunication firms in Nigeria.
+Hence, the study recommends that management of telecommunication companies should HR database analytics as a tool for enhancing employee productivity.
+This can be achieved by investing in HR analytics tools, training HR professionals on the use of these tools, and integrating HR analytics into the overall HR strategy of the organization.

-Key words: Human Resource Database Administration, Employee Productivity, Timeliness, Achievement, Employee Innovativeness
+Keywords: Human Resource Database Analytics, Employee Productivity, Timeliness, Achievement, Employee Innovativeness.